isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2024-02-05-post-Speech by SPS Rahayu Mahzam on Prevention of Proliferation Financing and Other Matters Bill.md

 {:start="25"}
 25. Under the current definition, “precious product” means any jewellery, watch, apparel, accessory, ornament, or other finished product —

-(a) Made up of, containing, or having attached to it, any PSPM; and (b) Where at least 50% of the value of the product is attributable to the PSPM.
+<br>(a) Made up of, containing, or having attached to it, any PSPM; and
+<br>(b) Where at least 50% of the value of the product is attributable to the PSPM.

 {:start="26"}
 26. Based on the current definition, products with majority of value attributed to other factors, such as branding or workmanship, are not captured.